Episode Details

 Should you play with an aggressive mindset as an athlete: Sport psychology tip

-Episode 35 Published 3Β years ago
+Episode 35 Published 3 years, 4 months ago

 Description

-An aggressive mindset seems like the best approach to take to a game.Β
+An aggressive mindset seems like the best approach to take to a game.

 After all, sports are a competitive environment, so going out there determined to destroy and dominate your opponent should set you up nicely to succeed.